ASH: A Modern Framework for Parallel Spatial Hashing in 3D Perception: Conclusion and Future Work

 \subsection{Spatially Varying 3D Representations}

-A truncated signed distance field (TSDF)~\cite{curless1996volumetric} is an implicit representation of surfaces, recording point-wise distance to the nearest surface point.
+A truncated signed distance function (TSDF)~\cite{curless1996volumetric} is an implicit representation of surfaces, recording point-wise distance to the nearest surface point.
 It is frequently used for dense scene reconstruction with noisy input.
-The distribution of surfaces is generally spatially varying and therefore, a proper parameterization is usually necessary, either in a discrete~\cite{niessner2013real} or neural~\cite{chabra2020deep} form.

-Non-rigid deformation methods~\cite{zhou2014slac, newcombe2015dynamicfusion} seek to embed point clouds in a deformable grid, where each point is anchored to neighbor grid points and deformed accordingly.
-They are mainly used for animation or calibration for distorted models.
+The distribution of surfaces is generally spatially varying and therefore, a proper parameterization is often necessary, either in a discrete~\cite{niessner2013real} or neural~\cite{chabra2020deep, mueller2022instant} form.
+Non-rigid deformation methods~\cite{zhou2014slac, newcombe2015dynamicfusion} seek to embed point clouds in a deformable grid, where each point is anchored to and deformed by neighbor grids.
+They are mainly used for animation or non-rigid distortion calibration.
 Similar to a deformation grid, complex lighting for rendering can be approximated by spatially-varying spherical harmonics (SVSH)~\cite{maier2017intrinsic3d} placed at a sparse grid.
 These grids are natural applications of spatial hashing.
+A comprehensive review of spatially varying representations for real-world scene reconstruction is available~\cite{zollhofer2018state}.